SuperCompUCSD/SuperCompUCSD.github.io/content/posts/sc25-scc24-post-mortem.md

 - 4.5 kW limit for entire cluster, 2 kW limit per node
 - Benchmarks are: HPL, MLPERF inference, and a mystery benchmark revealed at the start of the benchmarking period.
 - Applications are: NAMD, ICON, Reproducibility (data flow lifecycle analysis tool DataLife), and a mystery application revealed at the start of application period
+- - Icosahedral Nonhydrostatic, or ICON, is a complex weather modeling application that is part of Germany's DWD weather monitoring service, part of NOAA's (a US weather agency) ensemble model that predicts global weather, and a tool used by amateur hurricane trackers.
+Although a GPU port exists, ICON is typically compiled for CPU runs and its data-heavy nature means that it streses a system's IO.
 - You must try to achiece the best scores for benchmarks, applications, systems, and certain other areas.
 - Benchmarking period 8am-5pm.
 Application period is the next 48 hours.
 No external help.